-In order to prepare the dataset to meet the EUROMOD requirements, some adjustments are made.
-It is checked whether the relationships within a household are valid and consistent (e.g. the parents of the same children are the partners of one another) and some adjustments are made.
+In order to prepare the dataset to meet the EUROMOD requirements, some adjustments have been made.
+First, we check whether the relationships within a household are valid and consistent (e.g. the parents of the same children are the partners of one another) and some adjustments are made.
 Also, income from non-respondents is allocated by splitting the adjustment income among non-respondent individuals according to the main source of income by age.
 For consistency between demographic and income variables, all children born after the income reference period have been dropped from the database.
 Missing values for socio-demographic and labour market variables are checked and imputed and the consistency between labour market and income information as well.